ilz5753/usectx/README.md

 - `ctx`: The React context from which you want to retrieve the value.

-- `errorMsg`: A custom error message to be thrown if the context value is null.
+- `errorMsg`: A custom error message to be thrown if the context value is undefined.

 ## Return Value

 The retrieved value from the context.
-If the value is null, an error will be thrown with the specified error message.
+If the value is undefined, an error will be thrown with the specified error message.

 > **Note**
 >
 > This hook should be used within a React component.
-It relies on the React useContext hook to retrieve the context value and uses the Lodash isNull function to check if the value is null.
+It relies on the React useContext hook to retrieve the context value and uses the Lodash isundefined function to check if the value is undefined.